 You can find this one and many more at Etsy.com

 Volunteer at a local shelter

 Shelters are always in need of help to care for the dogs and cats while they wait for a new home.
 Take some time to honor your pet by helping another animal in need.

 Creating a garden in memory of a beloved pet is a beautiful way to honor your pet.
-Here are some ideas to get started:
+Here are some way to incorporate your pet into the garden:

 Plant flowers with names that remind you of your dog.
-An example of this is a dogwood or if your dog has a flower name like; Lily, Daisy, or rose.
+An example of this is a dogwood or forget-me not.
+You can also plant flowers that represent your dogs name, like; Lily, Daisy, or rose.

 To see a wider assortment of stones to choose from visit our post on Pet Memorial Stones – Buying Guide.

 Instead of a memorial stone that needs to be placed on the ground, you could choose to have a plaque.
 Plaques tend to be lighter in weight and can be used different ways.
 You could attach it to a bench or other structure.
 You can also use a stake to place it among the flowers.